-The mental game of the sport of bowling may often seem indefinable or mysterious, our bowling program strives to take a “common sense” approach to the
+Although the mental side of the sport of bowling may seem to be a nebulous, mysterious entity of some sort, the WSU bowling program strives to take somewhat of a common sense approach to the

 subject.
 We use time-tested, proven concepts that create behavioral changes in the team and its members that, in turn, allow us to perform better on the lanes.
 Some of the ideas and concepts

 that are discussed during team meetings, involving all members of the men's and women’s teams, are: positive thought, self-image, self-esteem, mental programming, relaxation, repetition,

 goal planning and affirmations.
 Perhaps more exciting are the constantly-changing areas of mental development that are explored.
 We do not profess to know everything about the mind and

 how it functions.
 Far from it!
 It seems we may never know everything about our most complex organ, the brain.
 The things we have learned have most definitely caused positive changes in our teams.